Sharp’s future tower: Behind the McGrath Family Name

 Cultivate gratitude.

 Cultivating gratitude can help boost our mood by encouraging our minds to focus on what we have in our lives, rather than what we don’t have.
 This doesn’t mean that we ignore struggles and problems, but that we do not allow hardship to overshadow the positives in our lives.
-We can practice cultivating gratitude by writing down three things that we are thankful for before we go to sleep and reflect on them the next morning.
+We can practice cultivating gratitude by writing down three things that we are thankful for before we go to sleep and reflecting on them the next morning.

 Take care of your physical and mental health.